Utility search by address - glossary

 Electric company type

 Local electric companies in Ohio are either investor-owned utilities or electric cooperatives.
 Investor-owned utilities are shareholder-owned business organizations.
 Electric cooperatives are member-owned non-profit organizations.
 The PUCO regulates the rates charged by investor-owned utilities, and assures their compliance with service, safety and reliability standards.

 Municipal electric utility

 Municipal electric utilities are municipal corporations, such as cities and villages, that maintain their own electric distribution system.
 The services provided by municipal electric utilities vary, but could include street lighting, the provision of power to government buildings, and residential electric service.
-The Ohio Constitution specifically grants municipal corporations the right to operate utilities in Section 4 of Article XVIII.
+Section 4 of Article XVIII of the Ohio Constitution specifically grants municipal corporations the right to operate utilities.
 Municipalities may not always provide electric service to their entire incorporated area.
 Contact the municipality for details regarding their service territory.